Eugene Thacker: Philosophy, science, and technology

-Thacker's earlier works adopt approaches from the philosophies of science and technology, and examine the relation between science and science fiction.
+Thacker's earlier works adopt approaches from the philosophies of science, technology, and the study of the relation between science and science fiction.
+Many of his media contributions are developments of Science and Technology Studies.
 Examples are his book Biomedia, and his writings on bioinformatics, nanotechnology, biocomputing, complex adaptive systems, swarm intelligence, and network theory.
-Thacker's concept of biomedia is defined as follows: "Biomedia entail the informatic recontextualization of biological components and processes, for ends that may be medical or nonmedical...and with effects that are as much cultural, social, and political as they are scientific."
-Thacker clarifies: "biomedia continuously make the dual demand that information materialize itself...biomedia depend upon an understanding of biological as informational but not immaterial."
-In his book The Global Genome: Biotechnology, Politics, and Culture, Thacker looks to developments in tissue engineering where techno-mechanical apparatuses disappear altogether so that it appears as though technology is the natural body.
-In Thacker's words, "biotechnology is thus invisible yet immanent."
+Thacker defines biomedia as follows: "Biomedia entail the informatic recontextualization of biological components and processes, for ends that may be medical or nonmedical...biomedia continuously make the dual demand that information materialize itself...biomedia depend upon an understanding of biological as informational but not immaterial."

-In 2013 Thacker, along with Alexander Galloway and McKenzie Wark, published the co-authored book Excommunication: Three Inquiries in Media and Mediation.
-In the opening of the book the authors ask "Does everything that exists, exist to be presented and represented, to be mediated and remediated, to be communicated and translated?
+Thacker, along with Alexander Galloway and McKenzie Wark, published the co-authored book Excommunication: Three Inquiries in Media and Mediation.
+In it the authors ask: "Does everything that exists, exist to be presented and represented, to be mediated and remediated, to be communicated and translated?
 There are mediative situations in which heresy, exile, or banishment carry the day, not repetition, communion, or integration.
 There are certain kinds of messages that state 'there will be no more messages'.
 Hence for every communication there is a correlative excommunication."
-This approach has been referred to as the "New York School of Media Theory."
+This approach has been called the "New York School of Media Theory."